Easy marinated cherry tomato salad combines briny olives, fresh herbs, and crispy toasts for an easy summer salad you’ll make again and again.

 • Grape tomatoes would work in place of cherry tomatoes.
 If you can’t find either, you could also dice up a larger tomato.
 Just be aware that the salad will be a bit more watery.

 • Feel free to swap out the lime juice and zest with lemon.
-You will get a slightly different flavor profile, but won’t miss out on any of the citrusy brightness.
+You will get a slightly different flavor profile, but you won’t miss out on any of the citrusy brightness.

 Browse all Mediterranean recipes.